 - Independence Day—17 August (Monday) :In 1945, the Dutch celebrated Indonesia’s independence from colonial rule.

-- Maulid Nabi—25 August (Tuesday): The Prophet remembers the birth of Muhammad with religious events.
+- Maulid Nabi Muhammad SAW—25 August (Tuesday): The Prophet remembers the birth of Muhammad with religious events.